ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

 Using Azure Front Door as a redirector helps simplify complex routing rules and provides a global edge network to ensure fast and reliable redirects.

-A high-level overview of the architecture is shown to illustrate the concept.
+A high-level overview of the architecture is shown to illustrate the concept (Credit: BigB0ss).

 ![Configure Azure Front Door](/assets/img/32.png)

-![Configure Azure Front Door](/assets/img/33.png) *Credit: BigB0ss
+![Configure Azure Front Door](/assets/img/33.png)

 Here’s a basic guide on how to set up Azure Front Door to function as a C2 redirector: